adlai-nelson/HemlockWolleyAdelgidConditions/README.md

 Terrain varibales included are elevation, slope, aspect.
 These will be used to asses if there is a relationship between HWA infestations and these variables.
 These data were created from a DEM from SRTM.
-Environmental variables include the mean annual rainfall. minimum temperature of coldest month and maximum temperature of the warmest month.
+Environmental variables include the mean annual rainfall, minimum temperature of coldest month and maximum temperature of the warmest month.
 These datasets all come from WoldClim, and are long term averages over 30 years.

 <img src="figures/environ_vars.png" alt="map of environmental and terrain vairables" width="900"/>
 <img src="figures/roads.png" alt="map of roads in study area" width="300"/>